tahmid-ul/Netflix-FrontEnd-Clone/README.md

 # Netflix-FrontEnd-Clone

-A Netflix Clone project created using the TMDB developer API and hosted using Firebase hosting.
+A simple Netflix Clone project created using the TMDB developer API and hosted using Firebase hosting.
+It has a minimal interface with little functionality like when the movie posters are clicked the trailer of the movie is played from youtube.
+Mentoring credit goes to clever programmer.

 View live demo here - https://netflix-clone-by-tahmid.web.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).